Table of Contents

 - Wound infection – Risk depends on the severity of the case.
 Perioperative antibiotics reduce the risk.

 The surgical procedure is relatively safe with a mortality of 0.8/1000 (non-perforated) and 5/1000 for perforated cases.
 This relies on early detection, management, and rapid surgical treatment to avoid further complications.

 If the patient presents with severe appendicitis with perforation, the prognosis is significantly worse as there is a risk of life-threatening peritonitis and sepsis.

 There is no way to prevent appendicitis.
-However, there is a lower occurrence in people with a fibre-rich diet.
+However, there is a lower occurrence in people with a fiber-rich diet.
 Early detection and treatment is essentially a cure and prevents further progression of the disease.

 The correct answers can be found below the references.

 1. A 17-year-old male is brought to the emergency department complaining of severe right lower quadrant pain.
 It has been going on for 1 – 2 days and has started in the umbilical region.
 He now has a temperature of 100.5 Fahrenheit (38.1 degrees Celsius) and is very nauseous.
 He has not vomited but has not eaten in over a day.
 You diagnose appendicitis and begin fluids and basic supportive measures (e.g. pain relief).
 What is the next step?

 - Observe the patient